Looking for the best winter holidays in Europe? Look no further! From charming city breaks to delightful winter sun spots, Europe has it all.

 Planning your visit in winter gives you many advantages.
 With an average temperature of 16-20°C and clear blue skies, the area is much more enjoyable, certainly for an active vacation and it hardly ever rains.
 We visited all the main tourist attractions along the coast and hiked many kilometers along the coast and in the beautiful natural parks.
 We encountered a handful of tourists everywhere we went but we heard from locals that these areas are unpleasantly crowded in the summer.
 Most streets are narrow and most parkings are small.
 This adds to the charm of the area but can turn into a traffic nightmare in peak season.
 It is also much more pleasant to wander through the narrow picturesque streets of the charming villages without the hordes of tourists that flood this area in high season.

 Contributed by Sylvia from Wapiti Travel

 Balearic Islands, Spain

 I could talk for ages about why Ibiza, Formentera, Mallorca, Menorca, and the smaller Balearic Islands are a great idea for a family-friendly getaway all year round.
 However, if I had to choose my favorite season to experience all their beauty, that would be winter.
 Balearic islands are on of the best warm winter destinations in Europe.

 Contributed by Inma from A World to Travel

 Canary Islands, Spain

 Contributed by Campbell & Alya from Stingy Nomads

 Contributed by Noel from Travel Photo Discovery

 Contributed by Sonja from Migrating Miss

 Roznov, Czech Republic

-Contributed by Claudia from My Adventures across the World| Follow her on Facebook
+Contributed by Claudia from My Adventures Across the World

 During the day, you can go for a quick bike ride around the city for free.
 You can rent the city bikes without any charge as long as you register online.
 Right at the Old Town, you can visit the tower on the top of the hill with an amazing view of the city.
 A bike station is at the bottom of it which means you can get there fast, easy, and for free.

 Contributed by Mary from A Mary Road

 You might think that the harsh Polish winter puts a damper on activities.
 In reality, the city comes alive when the snow starts to fall.
 In Warsaw’s Old Town, you’ll find the Market Square hustling and bustling with life.
-A signature activity is ice skating at the rink in the middle of the Old Town.
+A signature activity is an ice skating at the rink in the middle of the Old Town.
 Couples, solo skaters, and families lace up their skates for a few laps.
 Skate rentals are close by for a fee, along with hot beverages like mulled wine and other hot treats.

 Contributed by Eric and Lisa from Penguin and Pia

 Contributed by Maria & Rui from Two Find A Way

 Pin it for later!